bchangsorensen/personal-website/content/about_me/experience.md

   date_start = "2020-06-11"
   date_end = "2020-11-30"
   description = """
-  * Developed a full analytics stack in Civis, including a custom data mart for managing secretary of state data.
-  * Served as point-person for the voter protection team and designed the infrastructure behind our ballot chase system.
-  * Provided mobilization and analytical support to the field, Native vote, and digital teams.
+I served as point-person for the voter protection team, and designed the infrastructure and data models behind our absentee reporting and ballot chase systems.
+I also provided mobilization and analytic support to the field, Native vote, and digital teams.
   """

 [[experience]]